 How much does an Angkor Wat tour cost?

-November to February offers the best weather: cooler temperatures (25-30C) and dry skies.
-For sunrise, arrive at the main entrance before 5:30 AM.
-The quietest months are June and September, when you can explore with very few tourists.
-Avoid the hottest months (March-April) when temperatures exceed 38C.
+November to February for the best weather: cool temperatures (25–30°C) and dry skies.
+For sunrise, arrive before 5:30am.
+The quietest months are June and September.
+Avoid March–April when temperatures top 38°C.

-How many days do I need for the temples?
+How many days do you need for the temples?

 Two to three days is ideal.
-Day 1: sunrise at Angkor Wat + Small Circuit (Bayon, Ta Prohm).
+Day 1: Angkor Wat sunrise + Small Circuit (Bayon, Ta Prohm).
 Day 2: Grand Circuit (Preah Khan, Neak Pean, Pre Rup).
-Day 3: remote temples like Banteay Srei, Beng Mealea, or Koh Ker.
-One day is possible but rushed.
+Day 3: outer temples like Banteay Srei, Beng Mealea, or Koh Ker.

 Are cooking classes worth it in Siem Reap?

 Absolutely.
-Cooking classes in Siem Reap typically cost 5-25 and include a market tour, hands-on cooking of 4-5 Khmer dishes, and a meal.
-The Khmer Cooking Class at a Local's Home is the top-rated option with 1,595 five-star reviews.
-Classes last 3-4 hours and most start in the morning.
+Cooking classes typically cost $15–25 and include a market visit, preparation of 4–5 Khmer dishes, and the meal itself.
+Khmer Cooking Class at a Local's Home is the top-rated option with 1,595 5-star reviews.
+Duration: 3–4 hours, morning departure.

 Is Tonle Sap Lake worth visiting?

 Yes, but choose your tour carefully.
-Avoid the mass-market Chong Kneas tours, which are overcrowded and pushy.
-Instead, book with Osmose (eco-tourism NGO) or visit Kompong Phluk or Kompong Khleang floating villages.
-Budget 5-40 per person for a quality half-day experience.
+Avoid mass tours at Chong Kneas.
+Prefer Osmose (eco-tourism NGO) or visit Kompong Phluk or Kompong Khleang.
+Budget: $25–40 per person for a quality half-day.

-Can I visit Angkor Wat without a guide?
+Can you visit Angkor Wat without a guide?

-Yes, you can explore independently with just a tuk-tuk driver (5-25 per day).
-However, a licensed guide (5-50 per day) adds enormous value by explaining the history, symbolism and hidden details you would otherwise miss.
-For your first visit, we strongly recommend a guide.
+Yes, you can explore independently with just a tuk-tuk driver ($15–25/day).
+However, an official guide ($35–50/day) adds enormous value by explaining history, symbolism, and hidden details.
+For a first visit, we strongly recommend a guide.

-Is it safe to book tours online before arriving?
+Is it safe to book online before arriving?

-Yes, booking in advance is recommended during peak season (November-February) when the best guides get fully booked.
-Use reputable platforms or book directly with agencies listed in our rankings.
-For off-season visits (May-September), you can easily arrange tours on arrival at your hotel.
+Yes, advance booking is recommended in high season (November–February) when the best guides fill up.
+For low season (May–September), you can easily arrange tours on the spot.

-Temples require modest dress: shoulders and knees must be covered.
-Bring a lightweight long-sleeved shirt and pants or a sarong.
-Comfortable walking shoes are essential (avoid flip-flops on steep temple stairs).
-A hat, sunscreen and a reusable water bottle are must-haves.
+Temples require modest dress: shoulders and knees covered.
+Bring a light long-sleeve top and pants or a sarong.
+Comfortable walking shoes are essential.
+Hat, sunscreen, and a reusable water bottle are must-haves.

-How do I avoid tourist traps in Siem Reap?
+How do you avoid tourist traps in Siem Reap?

-Book through agencies listed in our rankings rather than random street touts.
-Avoid Chong Kneas floating village (over-commercialized).
-Negotiate tuk-tuk prices before the ride.
-Skip the overpriced restaurants on Pub Street and eat where locals eat.
-Check our restaurant guide for specific recommendations.
+Book through the agencies listed in our ranking rather than street touts.
+Avoid Chong Kneas (too commercialized).
+Negotiate the tuk-tuk price before the ride.
+Skip the overpriced Pub Street restaurants and eat where the locals eat.